 But for this post, I’ll break it down for ya real quick-like (gotta start talkin’ like a Georgia girl since we’re gonna be movin back home this summer!).
 These homemade wipes work just as good, if not better, than disposable ones because they are thicker and, therefore, have more fiber to grab the fun bits off those precious little chubby buns.

-- 1 yard of fleece fabric (or jersey cotton, but it’s not as fluffy)
+- 1 yard of fleece fabric (or jersey cotton, but it’s not as fluffy), makes 60 square wipes, or get these cotton cloth baby wipes

-- Cut the fleece into 6-inch squares, and oil up those bad boys one of two ways – by dunking them like a Southern Baptist (I grew up Southern Baptist so I’m allowed to poke fun) into a holy pool of your oil of choice (I already had mineral oil, but learned later it is not green or even healthy for the skin.
-I no longer use it!) and filtered water in a brownie pan (hmm, ironic brown reference there).
+- Cut the fleece into 6-inch squares, and oil up those bad boys one of two ways – by dunking them like a Southern Baptist (I grew up Southern Baptist so I’m allowed to poke fun) into a holy pool of your oil of choice and filtered water in a brownie pan (hmm, ironic brown reference there).

 I soak all the wipes at one time and store the extras that don’t fit into our poop cleaner container in a plastic zip-lock bag so they stay moist.
 Then I dump the dirty ones in the cloth diapering pail we already have in the bathroom, along with the stank-nasty cloth diaper.
 And that’s it!
 Voila!